wongjoshua2005/Flashcard-Web-Application/README.md

 6. The **user_database.db** is an SQLite3 database that stores the user's information, sets, and all flashcards they add to their set.

 ## TODO

+Due to the nature of bad decisions by trying to wrap Flask into a class, the program is going to run through the good old command line.
+To get started, make sure you have git downloaded into the terminal to clone this repository and try it out for yourself.
+After you have git installed, you want to install any IDE that can use the command line that is similar to Linux.
+The purpose of having an IDE installed is to run this command: **python3 app.py** to run a local server to access the site.
+Congrats!
+You have your flashcard application!
+Make sure you study hard and earn those As that you deserve. ;)